vivachu/slate/source/includes/_pets.md

 end | false | End date in yyyy-mm-dd format to limit results.
 The end date is inclusive, meaning if 2016-06-30 is specified then points scored any time on 6/30 are included.
 If no end date is defined, the last day of the start month is assumed as the time period. place | false | The placement position to start the return results. type | false | The type of pet to filter against: dog, cat, other.
-No value indicates all pets. breed | false | The breedId of the pet to filter against critter | false | The petType id (> 2) of the critter leaderboard placeId | false | The Google Places API placeId contest | false | id value of the Contest to filter the results against.
+No value indicates all pets. breed | false | The breedId of the pet to filter against; if type is "other", the breed here is the pettype id value placeId | false | The Google Places API placeId contest | false | id value of the Contest to filter the results against.
 If no contest is specified, then the points are summed across all contests.